MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 A key design area of any mission critical architecture is the application platform.
 Platform refers to the infrastructure components and Azure services that must be provisioned to support the application.
 Here are some overarching recommendations.

 -	Design in layers.
 Choose the right set of services, their configuration, and the application-specific dependencies.
-This layered approach helps in creating logical and physical segmentation.
+This layered approach helps in creating **logical and physical segmentation**.
 It's useful in defining roles and functions, and assigning appropriate privileges, deployment strategies, which ultimately increases the reliability of the system.

 -	A mission-critical application must be highly reliable and resistant to datacenter and regional failures.
-Building _zonal and regional redundancy_ in an active-active configuration is the main strategy.
-As you choose Azure services for your application's platform, consider their Availability Zones support and deployment & operational patterns to use multiple Azure regions.
+Building **zonal and regional redundancy** in an active-active configuration is the main strategy.
+As you choose Azure services for your application's platform, consider their Availability Zones support and deployment and operational patterns to use multiple Azure regions.

 -	Use a _scale units_-based architecture to handle increased load.
-Scale units allow you to logically group resources and a unit can be scaled independent of other units or services in the architecture.
+Scale units allow you to logically group resources and a unit can be **scaled independent of other units** or services in the architecture.
 Use your capacity model and expected performance to define the boundaries of, number of, and the baseline scale of each unit.

 In this architecture, the application platform consists of global, deployment stamp, and regional resources.
 The regional resources are provisioned as part of a deployment stamp.
 Each stamp equates to a scale unit and, in case it becomes unhealthy, can be entirely replaced.